 L3W - A player’s average score over the last three weeks.
 An indicator of form.

 League Commissioner - The manager who is in charge of the league.
 The League Commissioner is tasked with making sure everything runs smoothly on the online platform of choice.
 The League Commissioner sets up the league, determines the rules and options (hopefully after reaching out to the fellow managers), will adjust waiver dates as required, and has the power to manually intervene on results or transactions if and when required.
-The Commish is also the resident Sepp Blatter, and needs to ensure the other managers are kept in line and follow the rules of the league accordingly.
-Being a commissioner is often a thankless task; if your commish does a good job, be sure to let them know!
+The Commissioner (or Commish for short) is also the resident Sepp Blatter, and needs to ensure the other managers are kept in line and follow the rules of the league accordingly.
+Being a commissioner is often a thankless task; if your Commish does a good job, be sure to let them know!